Glaser Prize in Imaging

 The prize is awarded for the most visually attractive scientific image submitted by a student working in the current academic year in the laboratory of a faculty member with a primary or secondary appointment in the Department of Physiology.
 Images may be obtained with any instrument, may be of any cell or tissue type, and may be subjected to any form of post-acquisition modification.

-Eryn Dixon, a Program in Toxicology PhD student, is the winner of the 2016 Glaser Prize in Imaging.
+Amanda Labuza, a Program in Neuroscience PhD student, is the winner of the 2018 Glaser Prize in Imaging.